 Three community teaching hospitals are involved in the GRMEP/MSU Diagnostic Radiology residency: Spectrum Health Butterworth, Spectrum Health Blodgett, and Mercy Health Saint Mary's .
 There are 71 board-certified radiologists collectively staffing Spectrum Health, and 13 board-certified radiologists staffing Mercy Health Saint Mary's.

 Spectrum Health Blodgett's Diagnostic Radiology Department performs an average of 134,000 diagnostic exams per year, including CT and MRI scanning, nuclear medicine with Single Photon Emission Computed Tomography (SPECT) camera, angiography, and ultrasound.
-Residents complete the majority of their fluoroscopy at Blodgett, where there is a substantial bariatric surgery population.
+Residents complete the majority of their fluoroscopy experience at Blodgett, where there is a substantial bariatric surgery population.

 Please contact our Program Coordinator with questions: